 The Board believes that the Company must offer a competitive equity incentive program if it is to continue to successfully attract and retain the best possible candidates for positions of substantial responsibility within the Company.
 The Board expects that the Plan will be an important factor in attracting, retaining and rewarding high caliber employees who are essential to our success and in providing incentive to these individuals to promote the success of the Company.

-The Board of Directors unanimously recommends that stockholders vote "FOR" the amendment to the 2012 Equity Incentive Plan to increase the number of shares of Common Stock reserved for issuance thereunder by 1,000,000 shares.
+The Board of Directors unanimously recommends that stockholders vote "FOR" the adoption of the 2020 Equity Incentive Plan.